Syria, trade in focus at Putin's summit with EU

 TIED BY TRADE

-European Council President Herman Van Rompuy, European Commission President Jose Manuel Barroso and Ashton will try to gauge Putin's attitude toward the EU as he enters a six-year term.
+European Council President Herman Van Rompuy, European Commission President Jose Manuel Barroso and EU foreign policy chief Catherine Ashton will try to gauge Putin's attitude toward the EU as he enters a six-year term.

 "This is about checking whether we have the same vision - where we want to go with our strategic partnership," the EU official said of the talks, held at the Constantine Palace, a renovated Imperial-era estate on the Baltic Sea.